Automattic/wp-calypso/packages/composite-checkout/README.md

 - `showInfoMessage: (string) => null`.
 A function that will display a message with an "info" type.
 - `showSuccessMessage: (string) => null`.
 A function that will display a message with a "success" type.
 - `onEvent?: (action) => null`.
 A function called for all sorts of events in the code.
 The callback will be called with a [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action).
-- `successRedirectUrl: string`.
-The url to load if using a redirect payment method and it succeeds.
-- `failureRedirectUrl: string`.
-The url to load if using a redirect payment method and it fails.
 - `paymentMethods: object[]`: An array of [Payment Method objects](#payment-methods).
 - `registry?: object`.
 An object returned by [createRegistry](#createRegistry).
 If not provided, a default registry will be created.
 - `isLoading?: boolean`.
 If set and true, the form will be replaced with a loading placeholder.